Jonas Reingold: Biography

+In 2002, Reingold founded his own band, Karmakanic.
+He also joined Opus Atlantica for the release their self-titled debut album; he later the same year played with Time Requiem.

+In 2003, Reingold became a member of the progressive rock band, The Tangent.

-Reingold played bass as special guest on the Musea/Colossus release: Dante's Inferno with a Hungarian progressive rock band called Yesterdays.
+Reingold played bass as special guest on the Musea/Colossus release: Dante's Inferno with Hungarian progressive rock band Yesterdays.
 This concept CD was released in December 2008.

 Reingold also played bass on An Endless Sporadic's self-titled full-length album An Endless Sporadic which was produced by long-time collaborator Roine Stolt of The Flower Kings and Transatlantic.

+In 2009, Reingold was recruited yet again by fellow Flower King member, Roine Stolt, to join a new band, Agents of Mercy where he played bass on three albums.

+Also in 2009, Reingold founded his own record label, Reingold Records, under which he has released albums from a number of his various projects.

+In 2015, Reingold played bass on Nad Sylvan's solo album, Courting the Widow.
+This working relationship would continue through Sylvan's next three solo albums.

+In 2016, Reingold joined up with drummer Nick D'Virgilio and vocalist/guitarist, Randy McStine, to form a rock trio, The Fringe.
+They released a self-titled debut album.

 In 2017, Reingold co-formed the supergroup The Sea Within and released a self-titled debut album in June 2018.

+In 2020, Nick D'Virgilio asked Jonas to play bass on his new solo album, Invisible.

-Reingold has been touring with Steve Hackett since 2019 on his UK, European and North American tours.
+Reingold has been touring with acclaimed guitarist Steve Hackett since 2019 on his UK, European and North American tours and is featured on the ensuing live albums.